 Parents love for their children are beyond measures and you would witness during a divorce settlement where both spouses; the father and the mother fight for the Custody of their children.
 The UAE law plays an important role when it comes to awarding the Custody of children under wedlock.
 The UAE Courts neither allows custody to the father or the mother unless and until it would be in the “Best Interest of the Child”.

-The law that governs Child Custody in the UAE is rooted by Shariah Law principles and takes into account the modern necessary changes required for todays need.
+In principle, the law that governs Child Custody in the UAE is rooted in Shariah Law principles and takes into account the modern necessary changes required for todays need.
 The applicable law in relation to the child custody in the UAE is Federal Law No. 28 of 2005 also known as the (Personal Status Law) referring to Articles 142-158.

 The provisions relating to child custody gives exclusive discretion to the court to award custody so far as the court can reject the claims put by the parents and grant the custody to a child by taking into account the safety, security and the child’s future.